 The best way to learn data science is by doing data science!

 Tip 4: Don’t spend too much time on theory fundamentals

 1.2.2.
 Intermediate level – Duration: 6-8 months, 3 hours/day:

 Coursera – Applied Data Science with Python Specialization – Provided by University of Michigan

 Tip 5: You can apply for financial aid to start the specialization and get a certification.
 But what if you are not accepted or not interested in certifications (which you’ll find later that are not important in your data science roadmap).
 Here is how to get into courses for free

-Go to the specialization, scroll down to the first course, go to the course’s page, click Enroll for Free, you’ll get this popup.
+Go to the specialization, scroll down to the first course, go to the course’s page, and click Enroll for Free, you’ll get this popup.

-In the very end, click “Audit the course”, you’ll start any course in that way, you get the knowledge behind it, only no assignments and no certifications, but still you log in to all the curriculum, and you can do that to all the courses in the specialization and any specialization in Coursera, how cool is that?
+At the very end, click “Audit the course”, you’ll start any course in that way, you get the knowledge behind it, only no assignments and no certifications, but still you log in to all the curriculum, and you can do that to all the courses in the specialization and any specialization in Coursera, how cool is that?
 (Thank you, Prof. Andrew Ng).

 2. Leverage your skills into advanced levels